 Choose another country or region to see content specific to your location

-IPE Global works with businesses, market intermediaries and policy makers to drive inclusive growth and market based approaches to reduce poverty in developing countries and fragile states.
-Our approach recognises the primary importance of the private sector in providing solutions to stimulate economic transformation and productive employment for men and women equally, to promote social inclusion and women’s economic empowerment, as well as innovating for climate change adaptation & resilience.
+We work with businesses, market intermediaries and policy makers to reduce systemic constraints that limit access to markets - strengthen local capacities, enhance competitiveness, create employment and support livelihoods, to improve quality of life for people living in poverty.
+Our service offering takes a transformational approach towards economic development by developing strategic interventions across the domain and ensuring that the growth is inclusive of marginalised and excluded communities.
+Our approach recognises the key role of the private sector in providing solutions to stimulate economic transformation, creating decent and productive jobs for men and women equally, promoting social inclusion and women’s economic empowerment, as well as innovating for access to renewable energy, climate change adaptation & increased resilience.

 Click here to read more...